duneaught/diversitymod/README.md

 Change log:

+version 0.7
+- fixed title graphic to not be blurry

 version 0.6
 - updated title graphics and character select graphics
 - implemented file browser for user to define Rebirth resources folder when it is not automatically found